daniel8lopes/omnia3/docs/pages/omnia3/API/omnia3_api_swagger.md

 }
 ```

+As you can see in the previous example, when a token is requested, the scope must be sent.
+Currently, OMNIA platform supports only one scope, named *api*.
+This is the scope required to access OMNIA API.

 ### 3.2 Using HttpClient to send request to the API

 Using the built-in .NET HttpClient, you can use the requested token to perform requests to our API.